ga4gh/product-process/product-process.md

         1. The aim is to investigate if a product (of broad utility) is needed, could be developed, and would fulfil a need not met by any existing efforts
         2. Successful exploration of a topic leading to a decision not to proceed is a valid and worthwhile outcome for a Study group
         3. The date of study group formation should be recorded by Secretariat
+        4. The group should identify leads and who is responsible for ensuring key decisions are communicated
-        4. Study group activities include:
+        5. Study group activities include:
             1. Broad outreach effort (work with communications team)
             2. Stakeholder engagement
             3. Consultation with Regulatory-Ethics and Security
             4. Consideration of the existing landscape: what products already exist and, if a new product were developed, how would it interoperate?
-        5. <a name="basicstudyoutputs">Study group outputs include:</a>
+        6. <a name="basicstudyoutputs">Study group outputs include:</a>
             1. Landscape analysis
             2. Use cases (and whose use cases they are)
             3. List of potential adopters who have expressed interest